Do you know the history of the Erie Canal? Well, if not, no worries! Here’s a quick recap:

 - Fun things to do: Admire the beauty of Powder Mills Park and enjoy outdoor recreational activity, such as hiking.

-- Restaurants: Restaurants in the area include the canal-front Richardson’s Canal House, Seven Story Brewing that specializes in local craft beer, and the beloved Abbott’s Frozen Custard shop.
+- Restaurants: Restaurants in the area include the canal-front Richardson’s Canal House, Aurora Brewing that specializes in local craft beer, and the beloved Abbott’s Frozen Custard shop.

 - Lodging: Catch some zzz’s at the nearby Hilton Garden Inn.